sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 All scripts and tools are provided at: [https://github.com/sysbio-curie/Logical\\_modelling\_pipeline](https://github.com/sysbio-curie/Logical_modelling_pipeline)

-All tools can be run in your CentOS/MacOS/Windows machine or you can download our Docker container that allows the completion of the present tutorial here: [https://hub.docker.com/r/arnaumontagud/logical\\_modelling\\_pipeline](https://hub.docker.com/r/arnaumontagud/logical_modelling_pipeline/)
+All tools can be run in your CentOS/MacOS/Windows machine or you can download our Docker container that allows the completion of the present tutorial at the dedicated [Docker Hub webpage](https://hub.docker.com/r/arnaumontagud/logical_modelling_pipeline/).

 All command lines and steps to follow to process the results are described in this tutorial.
 The same steps can be used for any other Boolean models.